Curator: job description

 Many (but by no means all) museums and galleries like to recruit staff with postgraduate museum studies, arts administration or similar qualifications.
 The sector is becoming increasingly professionalised and there are now a number of postgraduate programmes available.

 Some museums run volunteer programmes or offer work placements, so anyone interested in following this career should try to spend some time on such a placement.
 Experience in public relations would be an advantage.
+There can be stiff competition for internship and volunteering opportunities, and you may find it easier to gain volunteering experience with smaller museums and galleries than with large national institutions.
+The Museums Association advertises internship opportunities on its website.

 - Excellent written and verbal communication skills